Humanitariansai/RAMAN-Effect/Papers/SERS_ML_Survey.md

 5. **Partial Least Squares Discriminant Analysis (PLS-DA)**: This technique combines dimensionality reduction with classification and has been successfully applied to differentiate between cancer types or stages based on SERS profiles of blood samples.

+6. **XGBoost and LightGBM**: These advanced gradient boosting frameworks have demonstrated superior performance in recent SERS classification tasks, particularly when dealing with imbalanced classes or noisy data.
+Their ability to handle missing values and incorporate feature importance makes them valuable for real-world wastewater monitoring applications.

+7. **One-Class Classification Models**: For continuous monitoring applications, one-class models such as isolation forests or support vector data description (SVDD) are increasingly used to detect anomalies or deviations from normal baseline conditions, enabling early warning of contamination events.

 **Regression Models** for quantitative SERS analysis:

 1. **Partial Least Squares Regression (PLSR)**: PLSR is widely used for quantitative determination of analytes based on SERS spectra, particularly in environmental monitoring applications such as measuring contaminant concentrations in water samples.